Tennessee Wholesale Nursery -Habitat Restoration With Native Plants

 Live Stakes Are Often Used In Habitat Restoration Plantings

 Live stakes are the soil bioengineering term for a plant that prevents erosion in slopes and stream-banks.
-The stems and roots of these plants work structurally to provide the soil around a stream or the banks of a hill with support as well as taking care of other various types of erosion problems.
-Using indigenous plants as stakes enhance both the native environment and the beauty of a landscape.
+The stems and roots of these plants work structurally to provide the soil around a stream or the banks of a hill with support and take care of other various types of erosion problems.
+Using indigenous plants as stakes enhances both the native environment and the beauty of a landscape.

 Some may think that grass is grass.
-But if you use greens that are native to your area, you ensure a hardy grass that will grow well in your landscape and provide excellent forage for local animals and insects.
-Using a native grass also ensures that your grass choice will adapt itself to the weather and water availability in your area.
+But if you use greens native to your area, you ensure a hardy grass that will grow well in your landscape and provide excellent forage for local animals and insects.
+Using native grass also ensures that your grass choice will adapt to your area's weather and water availability.
 To landscape with native grass, use it much as a landscape artist would use color.

 Fascines and Brush Layers

-A fascine is a bundle of brushwood or other natural materials that are used to strengthen a structure made of soil.
+A fascine is a bundle of brushwood or other natural materials used to strengthen a structure made of soil.
 Fascines and brush layers work similarly to live stakes.
-They use trees and shrubs that root easily in moist environments to stabilize areas of land that might erode or to create natural shorelines on properties with water features.
-Fascines are living branches bundled together to trap sediment that is laid horizontally along water features.
-Brush layers are living offices placed along stream-banks between layers of soil to control erosion around slopes or stream-banks.
+They use trees and shrubs that root easily in moist environments to stabilize land areas that might erode or create natural shorelines on properties with water features.
+Fascines are living branches bundled together to trap sediment that is laid horizontally along with water features.
+Brush layers are living offices placed along stream-banks between soil layers to control erosion around slopes or stream-banks.